Cowgirls' Big 12 Tournament run falls short in 64-57 semifinal loss to top-seeded Texas

 Naomie Alnatas led three OSU scorers in double figures with 13 points on 5-of-12 shooting.
 Lior Garzon and Kassidy De Lapp finished with 11 points each.
 Texas' Shaylee Gonzales led with a game-high 17 points.

 With its second Big 12 Tournament semifinal loss in three seasons, OSU heads home to await its NCAA Tournament destination.
-In ESPN’s latest bracket projection Friday night, analyst Charlie Creme has the Cowgirls projected as the No. 8-seed in the Seattle Regional to face No. 9 Georgia with a potential Second Round matchup with No. 1 Stanford.
+In ESPN’s latest bracket projection released Friday night, analyst Charlie Creme projected the Cowgirls as a No. 8-seed with a trip to face No. 9 Georgia at Stanford next week.

 The 2023 Women’s NCAA Tournament selection show begins at 7 p.m.
 Sunday on ESPN.